The Second Coming (The Sopranos)

-"The Second Coming" is the 84th episode of the HBO television series The Sopranos, the seventh episode of the second half of the show's sixth season, and the 19th episode of the season overall.
-Written by Terence Winter and directed by Tim Van Patten, it originally aired in the United States on May 20, 2007.
+"The Second Coming" is the 84th episode of the American crime drama The Sopranos, the seventh episode of the second half of the show's sixth season, and the 19th episode of the season overall.
+In the episode, the Soprano and Lupertazzi crime families encounter business and interpersonal conflicts, while A.J.
+Soprano's depression leads him to attempt suicide.